vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * Successful: The policy will be invoked and displayed in the policy execution path, in [Traffic monitor](/docs/apim_reference/monitor_traffic_events_metrics/).
 * Fail: The failure path from the JWT Verify filter is executed.

+### Advanced

+You can configure the following settings in this tab:

+**Detached Signature**: The format of a detached JWS is `<header>..<signature>`.
+When a JWS is in a detached format, its payload is omitted from the JWS and it is sent separately.
+The payload missing from the JWS must be added to the Message via a selector expression, which is typically a `${content.body}`, but it is configurable in the filter.

+The detached signature is disabled by default in the JWT Verify filter.
+To enable it, select **Support detached payload** and specify the location of the payload, which defaults to `${content.body}`.

+The validation of the detached signature works as follows:

+* When detached signatures are enabled and a JWS token with a detached signature is processed at runtime, the filter will:
+    * pass, if the correct payload can be found in the location specified.
+    * fail, if the correct payload cannot be found in the location specified.
+* When detached signatures are disabled and a JWS token with a detached signature is processed at runtime, the filter will fail.
+* When detached signatures are either enabled or disabled, and a compact JWS token is processed at runtime, the filter will pass if the token is correct.

+For more information about detached JWS, see [Appendix F of JWS RFC 7515](https://tools.ietf.org/html/rfc7515#appendix-F).

+{{< alert title="Note" color="primary" >}}When using detached signatures, the detached payload must not be base64 encoded.
+You must add a `"b64: false"` header claim to the JWS token to enforce this behavior.
+See [JWS Unencoded Payload Option RFC 7797](https://tools.ietf.org/html/rfc7797) for more information.{{< /alert >}}

+**Payload claim validation policy**: Select a policy to perform additional validation of the token payload.
+The payload value is made available to the policy via the `${jwt.body}` message attribute, which is created based on the value of the "cty" header claim.

 ### Additional JWT verification steps